Jakubzik/rremind/manpage.md

 With a date as parameter, "rremind" will list this date's appointments.
 Date can be in ISO or German format (i.e. 2025-3-10 or 10.3.2025).

-With an integer parameter i, "rremind" will list the appointments i days relative to today. (`rremind -1` will show yesterday's appointments, `rremind 2` will list the appointments on the day after tomorrow).
+With an integer parameter `i`, "rremind" will list the appointments `i` days relative to today. (`rremind -1` will show yesterday's appointments, `rremind 2` will list the appointments on the day after tomorrow).

-With the parameter "when" plus a search string, rremind will list the appointments whose description contains the search string (`rremind when dentist` will list the appointments that contain the word "dentist").
+With the parameter `when` plus a search string, rremind will list the appointments whose description contains the search string (`rremind when dentist` will list the appointments that contain the word "dentist").

 # OPTIONS